 \subsection{Federated Learning Algorithm}

-We now present our algorithm to learn the basis models $\sV$ and the coefficients $\sA$.
-Just like \autoref{eq:obj}, \autoref{eq:fedbasis} cannot be solved directly.
+Since \cref{eq:fedbasis} cannot be solved directly, we present an FL algorithm to learn the basis models $\sV$ and the coefficients $\sA$.
 To begin with, we introduce a baseline algorithm via the \FedAvg pipeline, iterating between local and global updates: